 The same website also reviewed the AMD A8-7410 quad-core processor and praised its smooth performance.
 The reviewer was impressed with the low cost of the processor compared to some of its rivals.
 They also liked the fact that the A8-7410 has an integrated Radeon R5 graphics processor.

 Notebookcheck.net looked at the Intel Pentium N3710 quad-core processor, which is designed for entry-level laptops.
-They said that base speed of the processor is good and suitable for everyday computing tasks.
+They said that the base speed of the processor is suitable for everyday computing tasks.
 They liked the fact that the processor didn’t use too much power and it stays reasonably cool.

-A dual-core processor looks exactly the same as a quad-core chip but it only has 2 cores.
+A dual-core processor looks the same as a quad-core chip but it only has 2 cores.